 that is responsible for autism.
 Researchers suspect that there are a number of

 different genes that, when combined together, increase the risk of getting

 autism.
 In families with one child with autism, the risk of having another

-child with autism is 3% to 8%.
+child with autism is low.
 The concordance of autism in monozygotic twins is

 with autism also have an increased risk of autism spectrum disorders.